techdeck891/YellowWindSageSudokuProjectCS2308SPRING2025/Readme.md

 One method solves the puzzle with brute force, and the other attempts to be more efficient.
 Some major challenges we faced while completing this solver were figuring out how to divide the work up, how to make GitHub work optimally, and how to make the efficient solver actually efficient.
-We used strategies such as recursion, and using a minimum options variable in the `findNextCell` function.
+We used strategies such as recursion, and using a minimum options variable in the `findNextCell` function to make the `efficientSolver` more efficient.

 By completing this project, we learned how to use recursion better by seeing it used in two different contexts.
 We also learned how to analyze code to see possibilities for better strategies and methods.